GHJulia/PhotoQuest/README.md

 # 📸 Photo Quest

-Important Note: Please run the branch "all-files."

 Photo Quest is a full-stack photography challenge platform where users can:
 - Accept daily themed challenges
 - Upload custom photo quizzes
 - Earn points and climb the leaderboard
 - Interact with a vibrant photography community

+** Important Notes: Please run the newest branch of the code which is "all-files." **

+For Frontend :
+run
+cd frontend
+npm run deb

+For Backend :
+run
+cd backend
+go run main.go

 ---